-This elective would be highly advantageous to students wishing to study Applied Computing in VCE.
+This elective would be highly advantageous to students wishing to study Applied Computing and Software Development in VCE.

-This unit of study would be highly desirable for students wishing to enter courses leading to qualifications in computer science, multimedia, network management and other information technology related fields.
+This unit of study would be highly desirable for students wishing to enter courses leading to qualifications in computer science, multimedia, network management, software development and other information technology related fields.